electrickite/crashcart/README.md

   * Release key: `R <keycode>`
   * Press and release key: `K <key>`

-The decimal key codes are the raw codes used by the Arduino Keyboard library.
+The decimal key codes are the raw values used by the Arduino Keyboard library.
 For example, to press then release the Escape key:

     P 35